 To support bringing mindfulness and social-emotional learning (SEL) to schools, I’ve recently established Mindful Moments in My Classroom funded with profits from my book for awarding small grants to educators to implement mindful moment practices.

-The application deadline for 2018 was November 15, 2018.
+The application deadline for 2019 Grants was November 15, 2018.
 Click below to view the application and guidelines.